-(a) Is there evidence of different transcriptional regulation of coding and non-coding TSS and is this predicted by their respective chromatin environments?
+(a) Is there evidence of different transcriptional regulation of different (e.g. coding and non-coding, CpG island and non-CpG island, etc) TSS classes and is this predicted by their respective chromatin environments?

 (b) How do enhancers, promoters, insulators and other genomic regions differ in their chromatin status?

+Longer term work themes (2nd PhD year and beyond)

-.
-Investigate the application of non-linear models that have the potential to provide novel biological understanding of how individual chromatin marks can influence gene expression.
+1. Investigate the application of non-linear models that have the potential to provide novel biological understanding of how individual chromatin marks can influence gene expression.
 Additionally, testing explicit interaction terms may highlight cooperativity or redundancy of chromatin features.